 Award-winning Chef Renee Erickson (The Whale Wins, Bateau, Barnacle, Bar Melusine) partnered with Business Manager Jeremy Price and Developer Chad Dale to realize her long-time vision for an oyster bar.
 It makes perfect sense then, that she would do it in her own neighborhood.
 The Walrus and the Carpenter blends the elegance of France with the casual comfort of a local fishing pub.
 "The idea is to serve the highest quality food and drink in a space that is stripped of pretense and feels like home."
 Opened in 2010, The Walrus and The Carpenter proves one of the city's most delicious and popular culinary scenes (and for good reason).
 Expect tallboys, Muscadet, piles of chubby oysters, a delightful array of local cheeses, meat delights like steak tartare and smart plates served in a lively, approachable space in Old Ballard.

-From the folks behind Fremont's popular RockCreek Seafood & Spirits, FlintCreek Cattle Co. now comes to the Greenwood neighborhood, much to the delight of local, meat-loving customers who have become fast fans.
+From the folks behind Fremont's popular RockCreek Seafood & Spirits, FlintCreek Cattle Co. brightens up the Greenwood neighborhood, much to the delight of local, meat-loving customers who have become fast fans.
 The open-air restaurant, inspired by the free-range cattle and cattlemen roaming the golden hills of Western Montana, aims to serve premium meats sourced from "well-managed, small-scale farms and ranches that produce responsibly raised, pastured, grass-fed animals without added hormones and antibiotics."
 The talented culinary team wants diners to enjoy lean meats with bold flavors in a fun, inviting atmosphere.
 But don't be fooled; fresh and flavorful veggies shine here, too.
 Try the grilled kuri squash with burrata and the grilled baby eggplant, as well as an array of innovative salads.